Dionisiy/CA/objects-iiquiz.md

 **Answer**: Loop through the object and print all the values

-Which of the following best describes a class?
+- Which of the following best describes a class?

-Answer: A class is a template used to create objects
+**Answer**: A class is a template used to create objects

-Which of the following creates private variable in a constructor?
+- Which of the following creates private variable in a constructor?

 Answer: var variable = variable;